AntonyBooming/outage_project/README.md

   frameborder="0"
 ></iframe>

-#### By the position of our observed test statistic, you can see that it is a pretty common occurance within our simulated test statistics.
+### Our test statistic is the difference between the amount of residents served where hurricane name is missing and is not missing.
+By the position of our observed test statistic, you can see that it is a pretty common occurance within our simulated test statistics.
 Therefore, it is likely possible that the missingess of HURRICANE.NAMES column doesn't depend on RES.CUSTOMERS column.

 ---

 ## Hypothesis Testing
-Null Hypothesis: On average, the outage duration caused by severe weather is the same as the outage duration caused by public appeal.
+### Null Hypothesis: On average, the outage duration caused by severe weather is the same as the outage duration caused by public appeal.
-Alternative Hypothesis: On average, the outage duration caused by severe weather is greater than the outage duration caused by public appeal.
+### Alternative Hypothesis: On average, the outage duration caused by severe weather is greater than the outage duration caused by public appeal.
 #### Test Statistic: Difference in group means
 #### Significance level: 0.05
 #### P-Value: 0.0